Listen to This Article:

 - If you do post photos, don’t forget to enable “geotagging” so photos show up when your location is searched.

-Based on Backlinko findings, around 2.85 billion users are active on Facebook today, which is why restaurants should consider creating a Facebook business page.
-This is a prime opportunity to invite customers to “like” your page, encourage content sharing, interact with customers, post original content, and even host restaurant giveaways to increase engagement.
+It might be more stodgy than TikTok and Instagram, but Facebook is still a tried and true place for businesses to establish a presence.
+Based on Backlinko findings, around 2.11 billion daily users access Facebook’s platform.
+Every business should at a minimum create a Facebook page—which is free—and invite customers to “like” that page.
+You can encourage content sharing, interact with customers, post original content, and even host restaurant giveaways to increase engagement.

 Ideally, it’s optimal to post two to three times a week on Facebook, in combination with paid Facebook ads, as part of your outbound marketing strategy.